Criminal Law · June 2026

 Criminal Law · January 2025

-Every person who reports a cognisable offence to the police has the right to have an FIR registered.
+Every person who reports a cognisable offence has the right to have an FIR registered.
 The Supreme Court's landmark judgment in Lalita Kumari settles this absolutely.
 Section 173 BNSS 2023 governs FIR registration today.

 By Shubham Ojha, BA LL.B., LL.M., ICWA (Foundation)